 Each person/restaurant has its own way of doing it, but the fundamental ingredients of hummus are chickpeas, tahini paste, lemon juice, and garlic.
 Ultimately, you drizzle with olive oil and sometimes whole chickpeas.

 Baba Ghanoush is another staple Levantine dish.
 It is a spread made with roasted aubergine, tahini, olive oil, and lemon juice.
 In Jordan, Baba Ghanoush was drizzled with promenade molasses.
 It is so good, combining the aubergine’s smoky flavors and the molasses’ sweetness.
 You usually eat this dish as a spread with bread.

 Moutabel or Muttabal is similar to Baba Ghanoush, but besides the roasted aubergine, tahini, olive oil, pepper, and garlic, it also has yogurt.
 It is equally delicious as Baba Ghanoush but has a fresh taste.
 It is also a spread to dip in bread or vegetables.

 Falafel is the most common street food, and they are eaten in any situation for breakfast, inside a sandwich, or as a side dish.
-They differ in size; some falafel are stuffed with onions or cheese like feta or halloumi.
-This is a dish that you can’t miss, they are everywhere.
+They differ in size; some falafel is stuffed with onions or cheese like feta or halloumi.
+This is a dish that you can’t miss; they are everywhere.
 It is also nutritious and inexpensive.